 Portrait mode on iPhone lets you click pictures in which the main subject (person or object) appears sharp while the background is blurred.
 It looks (roughly) as if the image has been captured using a DSLR or mirrorless camera.
-If you are wondering how to take Portrait snaps, apply filters and effects, edit portrait photos or more then read ahead and be the master for portrait photography with your iPhone.
+If you are wondering how to take Portrait snaps, apply filters and effects, edit portrait photos, or more than read ahead and be the master for portrait photography with your iPhone.

 - Difference between Portrait mode and Portrait Lighting